redmattre/Quadra/README.md

 ## Notes

-This project was developed as part of a PhD program, in collaboration with Tempo Reale, for use during the Bright Festival in Florence.
+This project was developed as part of a PhD program, in collaboration with **Tempo Reale**, for use during the Bright Festival in Florence.
 It was designed to translate ambisonic-encoded versions of selected compositions by Luciano Berio for playback through the d&b Soundscape system.

-This project consists of an RNBO patcher.
+*This project consists of an RNBO patcher so it can be adapted and developed further to exchange between polar and 2/3d cartesian systems.*